 Moving to Switzerland

-The standard of living in Switzerland is extremely high and its economy stable, plus unemployment is low.
+The standard of living in Switzerland is extremely high and its economy is stable, plus unemployment is low.
 Therefore, it is ideal for expats who want to relocate and take up a new position.
-Salaries in Switzerland are amongst the highest in the world and working conditions good.
+Salaries in Switzerland are amongst the highest in the world and working conditions are good.
 However, the cost of living tends to be expensive so it does offset this somewhat.
 For expats, regardless of this fact, it still ranks as one of the most desirable locations in the world.

 River and old Town architecture of Lucerne, Switzerland.
 A bight blue sky reflects from the river's surface, as do the yellow, white, terracotta, and cream colours of the traditional buildings.